 Could advertising carry the right message?

 - The form of the advertisement may limit what you can say.
-For example, web adverts work best if your message can be boiled down to three or four words.
+For example, web adverts work well if your message can be boiled down to a few powerful words.

-- Your advertisement and the media in which it appears must suit your image.
+- Your advertisement and the media in which it appears must match your image.

 Would advertising work within your timescales?